Small Palm Trees to Grow Indoors

 Another desert dweller is the Ponytail Palm, a semi-succulent that's easy to grow just about anywhere.
 Give it a place in the sun and you'll keep it healthy.
 Its unusual bottle-shaped base stores water, so occasional lack of water will not harm it at all.

 What I like best about Ponytail Palm are the long, strappy leaves that look like a pony's tail.
-Easy-to-please and beautiful, what more could you ask?
+Eye-catching and carefree, what more could you ask?

 1. Home